 I read the original Kilala Princess manga series back in high school, so I was curious as to what would happen to Kilala and her friends in this sequel.
 In case you’re not familiar with this series, think of it as an all ages “Kingdom of Hearts with Disney Princesses” that is incredibly fluffy but also cheerful in tone.
 That Mulan is the featured Disney “Princess” in this book only clinched the fact that I was going to check it out.
 Surprisingly, instead of the black and white volumes that are typical for manga, Disney Manga: Kilala Princess – Rescue the Village with Mulan has been printed like a trade comic book and the pages even in full colours.
 If you‘re a fan of magical girl anime and/or Disney Princesses, then you may be into this.
 It’s definitely a book that was made to appeal to those who like them both.
 Also, while not entirely necessary, I would highly recommend reading the first Kilala Princess manga series that’s also published by Tokyopop.
 Reading it will help you better appreciate the story and how far the characters have come.

-Regardless of how this book came into my possession, the above review consists of my honest opinion of the book and my opinion only.
+Regardless of how these books came into my possession, the above review consists of my honest opinion of the book and my opinion only.